kpal81xd/docs.krunker.io/docs/files/revenue.md

 Player retention is very important if you want to create a consistent revenue stream.
 A few ways you can keep players around for longer are:

- * Unlockables & Progression: Offer players a goal to strive towards.
+ * **Unlockables & Progression**: Offer players a goal to strive towards.
 If they can unlock new content over time, they have a reason to come back.
- * Replay Value: Offering multiple gameplay options is another great way to keep players coming back.
+ * **Replay Value**: Offering multiple gameplay options is another great way to keep players coming back.
- * Achievements: Additional things for players to work toward.
+ * **Achievements**: Additional things for players to work toward.
- * Content Updates: Adding new features & content frequently not only helps you fix or adjust issues, but also keeps players interested.
+ * **Content Update**s: Adding new features & content frequently not only helps you fix or adjust issues, but also keeps players interested.
- * Community: Build a community around your game.
+ * **Community**: Build a community around your game.
 And be sure to update them around changes to your game.

 <br><br/>